joehahn/cryptocoin-tensorflow-demo/README.md

 and that model's MAE versus training epoch is shown below
 ![](figs/loss.png)
-This model is trained to predict ethereum's _fractional_ next-day price, so this figure is purportedly telling us that the the model's accuracy is at the 2% level (but see below).
+This model is trained to predict ethereum's _fractional_ next-day price, so this figure is purportedly telling us that the trained LSTM model can predict ethereum's one-day price change with 2% accuracy...but see below.

 ### Next steps: